Timbo63/prism-case-study/README.md

 **Please respect our work:** While this case study is shared publicly for portfolio and educational purposes, unauthorized commercial use, reproduction, or implementation of the PRISM platform concept without permission is prohibited.

-For collaboration opportunities or licensing inquiries, please contact the project team.
+For collaboration opportunities or licensing inquiries,  please contact the project team at : sharptimal@outlook.com.

 ---